THE CASE FOR INJURY PREVENTION

 - 2,000 British Columbians die from injury each year

-- 35,000 British Columbians visit the hospital for an injury each year
+- 35,000 British Columbians are hospitalized for an injury each year

 - 8,000 British Columbians are left with a permanent disability